sfiligoi/prp-htcondor-pool/k8s/tensor_pool/README.md

 The provided YAML will start 3 worker nodes.

-If you want to change the number of worker nodes at any time by altering the replica count in the tensor-wn deployment.
+If you want to change the number of worker nodes at any time you can do it by altering the replica count in the **tensor-wn** deployment.

 For example:
 ```